srinivasyadav18/xapian-gsoc-plan/proposal.rst

          and adding necessory go code using %insert(go_wrapper) in go.i swig interface file.
       * Document the iterators interface using godoc and reStructuredText file.

-  Week2 :
+  June 8th-13th :
       * Rewrap the Database class for providing errors to the functions that throw errors.
       * Rewrap the Document class for returning two iterators at once.
       * Document both the classes.
-  week3 :
+  June 15th-20th :
       * Rewrap the QueryParser , Query class for enums type conversions and provide return error for the methods for corresponding functions which throw exception in c++.
       * Document these classes.
-  Week4 :
+  June 22nd-27th:
       * Support EsetIterator , MsetIterator classes by rewrapping the swig generated interfaces and adding additional go code for iteration.
       * Document EsetIterator,MsetIterator,ESet,MSet,RSet classes using godoc and reStructuredText.
       * Providing Automated tests for classes so far implemented.
+   June 29th :
+      * Phase 1 Evaluation.

 Second Month :
-  Week5 :
+  July 29th-4th :
       * Rewrap the Enquire class and all the overloaded functions,constructors and functions which return the iterators to the interface which will be provided in go and with multiple return values at once.
       * Document Enquire class.
-  Week6 :
+  July 6th-11th :
       * Rewrap the Stem class and Writable Database class and provide errors as return values for the functions which throw.
       * Document both the classes.
-  Week7 :
+  July 13th-18th :
       * Rewrap the TermGenerator class and provide the conversions for enum.
       * Document the TermGenerator class.
-  Week8 :
+  July 20th-25th:
       * Support Range Processors and Field Processors.
+      * Document both the Classes and demonstrate the usage of derived classes.
-      * Review the work so far and fix the bugs if any.
+      * Review the work done so far and fix the bugs if any.
-      * Provide automated tests so far
+      * Provide automated tests far classes implementend so far.
+  July 27th:
+      * Phase 2 Evaluation.

 Third Month :
-  Week9 :
+  August 3rd-8th :
       * Support for Exapand Decider, all the derived classes of Exapand Decider are embedded inside another interface provided by swig.
          In go lang inheritence is achieved by embeddeding one interface in anothe.
       * Document for usage of Exapand Decider and its derived classes.
-  Week10 :
+  August 10th-15th :
       * Support for Match Devider.
       * Support for KeyMaker and Posting source classes it time is permissable.
-  Week11 :
+  August 17th-22nd :
       * Since erros are values and they would be returned to the respective function so far, Now provide all the errors in except.i file.
       * Provide the standard examples in docs (simple index, simple search).
-  Week12 :
       * Provided automated tests for the all the classes implemented.
+  August 24th-31st : Final Week.
       * Evaluation Week and submission.

 Previous Discussion of your Project